librenms/librenms/doc/Extensions/Smokeping.md

 Within LibreNMS, you should now have a new device sub-tab called Ping

 --------------
-# Pre-Existing Smokeping Installation
+# Pre-Existing SmokePing Installation

 The following section covers the requirements for an existing SmokePing installation.
-The primary difference is this section does not cover using the LibreNMS Smokeping config script, and assumes an existing Smokeping server is set up and working correctly.
+It assumes an existing SmokePing server is set up and working correctly.

-In terms of configuration, simply add the location of where smokeping data such as RRD files are stored.
-If this is on a separate server, ensure there is a mount point reachable, along with the server's hostname.
+If you happen to have your existing SmokePing data arranged in directories by LibreNMS device type, you can simply configure LibreNMS with the location of the RRD files.
+If this is on a separate server, ensure there is a mount point (e.g. via NFS) reachable and use that.

+Otherwise, if you want to add LibreNMS devices alongside your existing SmokePing targets, follow the instructions under **Configure Smokeping to use LibreNMS list of nodes** above, but add the `-t` argument after `gen_smokeping.php` to group them under a "LibreNMS" subheading. `-t` takes an optional value if you want the heading to be something other than LibreNMS.

-**Note:** The location should be the RRD root folder, NOT the sub-directory such as network.
+**Note:** The location configured in LibreNMS should be the RRD root folder, NOT the sub-directory such as network.

 ```php
 $config['smokeping']['dir'] = '/var/lib/smokeping'; // Ubuntu 16.04 and newer Location